What is Any Search Manager?

 - Open Firefox, click Help, and select Troubleshooting Information in the list.

 - The browser will trigger an extra popup dialog where you should confirm the reset action.
 When finished, restart Firefox and enjoy your web surfing without Any Search Manager virus messing around with it.

 How do I make sure that Any Search Manager virus is gone?

 Symptoms isolated to the browser are the tip of the iceberg.
 Any Search Manager and its associated malware can gain a foothold in the Mac beyond redirect activity alone.
 The drawback of manual removal is that there might be hidden leftovers of the threat that will reinstall it after what seems to be a successful cleanup.
 This isn’t necessarily the case, but you may want to double-check if you are in the clear.

 Consider scanning your Mac with Combo Cleaner, an optimization and security app with a decent track record.
 It’s lightweight, and it can detect all prevalent forms of Mac malware in a snap.
 Here’s the how-to:

 - Download and install Combo Cleaner

 - Scrutinize the scan report.
-Hopefully, its results by the antivirus and privacy categories are blank, which means you are safe.
-If there are threats listed, though, use the Remove Selected Items option to get rid of them.
-Be advised that Combo Cleaner scan is free, but you will need to buy its full version if you want to enable the virus removal feature.
+Hopefully, its results by the antivirus and privacy categories are blank and the verdict is “No Threats”, which means you are safe.
+If there are infections listed in the report, though, use the Remove Selected Items option to get rid of them.